 Car rental prices are crazy in the Faroe Islands, there’s no secret about that.
 We had no idea what awaits us when we booked the (rather cheap) plane tickets, so we were definitely in for a surprise!

-Since we also decided to visit Faroe Islands two weeks before, this also meant a lot of cheaper rental cars were already booked up, which left us with the most expensive choices.
+Since we also decided to visit the Faroe Islands two weeks before arriving, this also meant a lot of cheaper rental cars were already booked up, which left us with the most expensive choices.

 If you’re out early with the booking, you can also check out this car rental page and find a rental for as little as 645 DKK a day.

 Drive to Gásadalur – Your base in Vágar